 Often the first stop for travellers into the Sabah region, ‘KK’ is a bustling city positioned in the North-West.
 The grid-like layout makes the compact city easy to navigate, taking only around 30 minutes to walk end to end.
 There are several large shopping plazas, markets, coffee shops, restaurants and bars lining a pleasant waterfront (the closest beach is around 20 minutes away by bus).

 Most people head to the nearby islands by boat to escape the city.
-Nightlife is fun with several karaoke bars and nightclubs to be found – Upperstar Bar on J Elam Belas street is the cheapest place to drink, while other place i.e. Waterfront Bar and Shenanigans inside the Hyatt Hotel are more expensive.
+Nightlife is fun with several karaoke bars and nightclubs to be found – Upperstar Bar on J Elam Belas street is the cheapest place to drink, while other places i.e. Waterfront Bar and Shenanigans inside the Hyatt Hotel are more expensive.
 There are plenty of places to eat local Malay food, with an excellent fish bbq at the Filippino market where 20RM will get you a whole tuna and delicious squid.
 Italian restaurants can be also be found on most corners – Bella Italia is excellent – although dishes are fairly expensive.

 Transport: Hop on the brightly-coloured ‘city buses’ for just 50cents for a day pass.
 All buses stop at the main terminal, at the eastern end of the waterfront.